The Link Between Gum Disease and Heart Disease

 By Claudia Rojas on January 30, 2023 in General oral health

 Heart disease is a leading cause of death in the United States, and studies show a relationship between heart disease and gum disease.
-Learn how how a healthy smile can lead to a healthy heart.
+Learn how a healthy smile can lead to a healthy heart.

 Gum disease, also referred to as periodontal disease, is an infection and inflammation of the gum tissues and bone that hold your teeth in place.
 In its early stage, it’s called gingivitis and can cause inflamed, red gums that bleed.
 If not managed with proper daily oral care, gingivitis may worsen and become periodontitis.
 Periodontitis is a form of gum disease that causes the gum tissue to pull away from the tooth allowing for further tooth decay, loss of bone, and eventually tooth loss.

 The main cause of gum disease is harmful oral bacteria found in tooth plaque and tartar.
-Oral bacteria can travel through the gum tissues into the bloodstream, all over the body and into the heart valves and heart.
-The bacteria can trigger inflammation throughout the body which may cause a narrowing of important arteries where it can lead to heart attack and stroke.1 And, it may cause an infection in the bloodstream that could result in heart attack.
+Oral bacteria can travel through the gum tissues into the bloodstream, all over the body, and into the heart valves and heart.
+The bacteria can trigger inflammation throughout the body which may cause a narrowing of important arteries which can lead to a heart attack and stroke.1 Additionally, it may cause an infection in the bloodstream that could result in a heart attack.
 Gum disease can increase a person’s risk of heart disease by as much as 20 percent.2

 Prevention of gum disease is possible with regular dental checkups and proper oral hygiene by brushing and flossing twice daily.
 Fluoride toothpaste can help reduce and prevent tooth decay, and the use of an antimicrobial mouth rinse may reduce bacteria and plaque.
 Schedule an appointment with your dentist if you experience any of these gum disease symptoms:

 - Persistent bad breath

 - Pain while chewing